afeins19/obsdian/UHS/performance_reviews/observed_strengths.md

 ### Business-Technical Bridge
 I effectively and quicklky translate business requirements into clear and actionable technical specifications.
 I work closely with end users and leadership to ensure our reports are intuitive, relevant, and effectively communicate the story behind the data.
-I proactively engage with users to resolve issues and implement new features, enabling our reporting tools to evolve in step with the department’s changing needs.
+In addition, I proactively engage with users to resolve issues and implement new features, enabling our reporting tools to evolve in step with the department’s needs.

 ### Project Ownership